umamaheshmadala/sync_warp/docs/stories/STORY_4B.2_Ad_Request_Approval_Workflow.md

 3. Admins review and approve/reject with feedback
 4. Approved ads go live with billing tracking
 5. Businesses can view ad performance and billing
+6. **NEW (Story 4.11):** Approval system extends to follower-targeted offers, coupons, and content

 **Business Value:**
 - 💰 **PRIMARY REVENUE STREAM** for platform
 - 📈 Enables monetization strategy
 - 🎯 Drives business engagement
-- 🏗️ Foundation for ad marketplace
+- 🏭 Foundation for ad marketplace
+- ✨ **NEW:** Ensures quality control for follower-targeted content (Story 4.11)

 ---